-Sports psychology is the study of how psychological factors influence sports, athletic performance, exercise, and physical activity.
+Sports psychology studies how psychological factors influence sports, athletic performance, exercise, and physical activity.
 Sports psychologists investigate how participating in sports can improve health and well-being.
 They also help athletes utilize psychology to improve their athletic performance and mental wellness.

-As an example, a sports psychologist working with Michael Jordan, Shaquille O'Neal, and Kobe Bryant helps these athletes perform better on the basketball court by teaching them psychological techniques for "being in the flow" and getting in "the zone."
+For example, sports psychologists worked with elite basketball pros like Michael Jordan, Shaquille O'Neal, and Kobe Bryant to help them perform better on the basketball court.
+By teaching them psychological techniques for "being in the flow" and getting in "the zone," they were able to hone their focus and athletic resilience.

 History of Sports Psychology